mvadari/xrpl-docs/Atomic.md

 If there are multiple parties in the inner transactions, yes.
 Otherwise, no. This is because in a single party `Atomic` transaction, the inner transaction's signoff is provided by the normal transaction signing fields (`SigningPubKey` and `TxnSignature`).

-### A.7: How is the `UNTILFAILURE` atomicity type any different than existing behavior with sequence numbers?
+### A.7: How is the `UNTILFAILURE` mode any different than existing behavior with sequence numbers?

 Right now, if you submit a series of transactions with consecutive sequence numbers without the use of tickets or `Atomic`, then if one fails in the middle, all subsequent transactions will also fail due to incorrect sequence numbers (since the one that failed would have the next sequence numbers).

-The difference between the `UNTILFAILURE` atomicity type and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
+The difference between the `UNTILFAILURE` mode and this existing behavior is that right now, the subsequent transactions will only fail with a non-`tec` error code.
 If the failed transaction receives an error code starting with `tec`, then a fee is claimed and a sequence number is consumed, and the subsequent transactions will still be processed as usual.

 ### A.8: Is it possible for inner transactions to end up in a different ledger than the outer transaction?